Machinations Siege System

 The number of items in the chests inside the town is also recorded

-This is the preparation time before protections go down, defenders should use this time to consider if they want to surrender, or prepare to fight.
+This is the preparation time before protections go down, defenders should use this time to prepare for war.

 The green progress bar shows the time remaining for prelude.
 The numbers represent the number of attacker/defenders inside the siege zone.